Documentation

 1. Add an SPF and TXT record to your DNS server.

-3. After a successful test, click on the Create Route button.
+3. After a successful test, click on Create Route.

 Tip